timescale/docs/mst/integrations/prometheus-mst.md

     `prometheus.yml` configuration file.
 This enables you to make this Managed TimescaleDB endpoint a target for Prometheus to scrape.

-1. Use this sample configuration file to setup your Prometheus installation, by substituting `<PORT>`, `<HOST>`, `<USER>`, and `<PASSWORD>` with those of your Managed Service for TimescaleDB instance:
+1. Use this sample configuration file to set up your Prometheus installation, by substituting `<PORT>`, `<HOST>`, `<USER>`, and `<PASSWORD>` with those of your Managed Service for TimescaleDB instance: